Many know Ostend for its coast – few might know that its venerable football club has been enjoying its best spell in over a century.

 Ostend specialises in old-school, spa and seaview hotels – though none near the stadium.

-Further up the seafront towards town, the four-star Hotel Andromeda Oostende offers both spa and seaview, as well as recently renovated rooms.
+Further up the seafront towards town, the four-star Hotel Andromeda Oostende just behind Albert I-promenade offers both spa and seaview, as well as recently renovated rooms.
 Nearby, the Imperial is a comfortable, upper/mid-range lodging with a 24-hour bar.
-Die Prince is more affordable, even with a sea view.

-If you’re here with the family, the 110-room Ostend Hotel has a play area as well as gym, sauna and solarium for grown-ups.
+If you’re here with the family, the 110-room Hotel Ostend on Londenstraat has a play area as well as gym, sauna and solarium for grown-ups.
 For a seriously healthy stay, offering hot-stone and bamboo massages, the Glenmore Hotel has mid-range rooms and pricy paid extras.

-By a main central square – and the tram for the stadium – the Hotel du Parc echoes the Poirot days, though the rooms are only three-star.
+By the central square of Marie-Joséplein – and the tram for the stadium – the Hotel du Parc echoes the Poirot days, though the rooms are only three-star.
 A sunny terrace and sauna help things along, though.

 Bars line the lower end of mainly pedestrianised Langestraat, parallel to the seafront.
-There you’ll find Taverne Koekoek (No.38), a classic pub/restaurant where signature chicken dinners, fine Belgian beers and a TV for major games.
+There at No.38 you’ll find Taverne Koekoek, a classic pub/restaurant where signature chicken dinners, fine Belgian beers and a TV for major games.
+For a real sports bar, Cosy Corner (No.76) is more pub-like.

-If you’re after late fun, Hemingway hemingway-oostende.be/nl on the same stretch does DJs and cocktails.
+If you’re after late fun, Hemingway (No.15) on the same stretch does DJs and cocktails.

-The seafront is sadly bereft of decent bars – it’s mainly restaurants and ice-cream parlours.
-Ocean is a more contemporary version of the genre.
+The seafront, Albert I-promenade, is sadly bereft of decent bars – it’s mainly restaurants and ice-cream parlours.
+Ocean (No.64) is a more contemporary version of the genre.

-Pub-like and firmly football-focused, the Taverne Floride (Albert I promenade 81) has a whole mess of beers, a sea-facing terrace and a serious soccer habit.
+Pub-like and firmly football-focused, the Taverne Floride (No.81) has a whole mess of beers, and a sea-facing terrace.
 The TV schedule is posted up, in the dark, homely interior.

 Another football hang-out is St Michel at Jozef II-straat 58 by St Petrus Church, near the train station – except that it flies the flag of Anderlecht rather than KV Oostende.